aws/aws-database-encryption-sdk-dynamodb/specification/changes/2025-08-25-beacon-partitions/background.md

 ### Performance Advantages

-On the other hand, partition beacons can provide performance enhancements as well.
+On the other hand, beacon partitions can provide performance enhancements as well.

 Sometimes a common value can share the same hash as a rare one.
 In this case, a search for the rare one pays the penalty of retrieving and discarding all the matches for the common one.
-Partition beacon reduces the maximum number occurrences of a single hash, reducing this penalty.
+Beacon partitions reduce the maximum number occurrences of a single hash, reducing this penalty.

 Increasing the number of partitions can allow you to increase the length of a standard beacon, further decreasing the number of results that must be retrieved and discarded.